bhumify/interactive-solar-sytem/README.md

  🌌 Interactive Solar System

 A simple interactive solar system built with Next.js and TypeScript.

 This project includes animated planets, stars, shooting stars, the sun, and the moon using CSS animations.

- 🚀Tech Stack

- 🌌 Interactive Solar System

-A simple interactive solar system built with Next.js and TypeScript.

-This project includes animated planets, stars, shooting stars, the sun, and the moon using CSS animations.

 - Next.js
 - TypeScript